Business rate relief and debt advice

 All businesses in the retail, hospitality and leisure sector will not be required to pay business rates between 1 April 2020 and 31 March 2021.
-This includes shops, pubs, theatres, music venues, restaurants and bingo halls.
-It also includes estate agents and letting agents.
+This includes shops, pubs, theatres, music venues, restaurants, sports clubs, village halls and bingo halls.
+It also includes estate agents and letting agents and registered nursery providers.
 This discount applies to all of these businesses regardless of their size or rateable value.

 Will my nursery get a discount?

 The government has announced that individual local authorities can grant relief for Ofsted’s Early Years-registered provider nurseries.
 Buckinghamshire Council will be using its discretion to award this relief.

 I can’t afford my business rate payments – can you help me?

 We would strongly advise you to continue to pay your business rates if you possibly can.
 However, we would urge any business that is expecting to have difficulties in making their business rate payments to let us know so we can work through issues together in a sensible and practical way.

 Yes, Buckinghamshire Council will continue to bill normally for the provision of goods and services.
 However, the raising of some invoices may be delayed in light of recent coronavirus announcements.